What is TMJ Dysfunction or Jaw Pain?

 What Types of TMJ Treatment are Available?

-As your go to Physiotherapy Clinic tin Barrie for TMJ treatment, we utilize techniques such as manual joint glides, dry needling, muscle release techniques, as well as exercises.
+As your go to Physiotherapy Clinic in Barrie for TMJ treatment, we utilize techniques such as manual joint glides, dry needling, muscle release techniques, as well as exercises.
 We empower our patients to take rehabilitation into their own hands.
 We find this yields better results than months of passive treatments.
 At Excite Physiotherapy you won’t get hooked up to any machines, or sit with a heating pad.
 You’ll be learning about the root causes of your TMJ related jaw pain & headaches and how you can accelerate the healing process.

 What Else May Be Causing TMJ Pain?